begedin/bego/content/posts/2018-06-21/index.md

 The end result is, our frontend test runs isolated from other frontend tests, while at the same time being able to access your actual backend, instead of using a fake one.

-# Setting up Cypress to use Ecto sandbox mode
+# Setting up Cypress to use a Phoenix backend in Ecto sandbox mode

 I'm assuming you've already followed the Getting Started section of the cypress docs.
 The base API url has been set and everything is ready.
 Ideally, you already have a test running and hitting our `MIX_ENV=e2e mix phx.server` backend running in another tab, causing that backend to error out due to duplicate date (because Cypress is not triggering sandbox mode).

 First thing to note is that even if you set it up now, the tests will still likely fail.
 You have to do a `MIX_ENV=e2e mix ecto.reset` to clean up the database first.

-## with an Apollo GraphQL app
+## Cypress with a Phoenix/Absinthe backend and a React Apollo frontend

 This is setup where I've taught myself this procedure.